luismr00/WebsitePortfolio/README.md

 * Add a programs tab to projects.html to display school programs that you think could be relevant to show.

 * Organize your folders and files more neatly within your project.
-Instead of having everything mostly on
+Instead of having everything mostly over the src folder, organize the content within other folders to make the source code look more organized.
+You might also want to organize the content within the public folder as well.
+Just be careful with the bundles.js for each html file.
+Make changes to the webpack file if any folder path changes.

 * Upload the old web portfolio to github to show the improvements between the old and the new one.
 Include a link at the top under updates within the first bullet where it says 'here'.